 ** Please note: You must choose the size and click on the color swatch for the add to cart button to appear **

-This Caribbean T shirt is one of Caribbean Trading’s exclusively designed t shirts.
-Puerto Rico Mermaid T-shirt is printed on a lightweight, fine jersey highest quality shirt.
-This t-shirt is super soft and feels like you have owned it for years.
-The quality of the shirt and print will stand the test of time.
+Caribbean Trading’s exclusively designed El Yunque Waterfall hecho en Puerto Rico T-shirt printed on a heavyweight, highest quality shirt.
+This t-shirt feels like you have owned it for years and the quality of the shirt and print will stand the test of time.

 More information on our Shirts: